Tokyo needs to convince sponsors Olympics will really happen - WHIZ News

 A former deputy governor of the Bank of Japan, Muto has been vague about how many domestic sponsors are renewing their contracts.
 He says of the 68 sponsors: “They are all positive.”

 ”We’re still in the middle of negotiations.
-We’re not in the phase of speaking about any concrete results.”
+We’re not in the phase of speaking about any concrete results,” he said.

 Surveys have shown a majority of Japanese companies and the pubic don’t think the Olympics will happen next year — or should happen.
 A poll published in June by Japanese broadcaster NHK said two-thirds of sponsors were undecided about extending for another year.